Code-Institute-Submissions/3rd_Milestone_Project/README.md

 ### User stories

 As a user, I would like to:

+- find chocolate recipes in one website so I do bake recipes myself.
+- submit my own recipes and other users can submit their own too.
+- update my own recipes and other people's recipes.
-- create, read, edit and delete recipes.
+- delete my own recipes and other people's recipes.
+- easily view the website while I am baking and easily shift from mobile to desktop and vice versa.
+- manouver through the website with ease.
 - to buy baking tools recommended by the recipes.

 As a seller, I would like to:

-- showcase my products alongside baking recipes
+- showcase my baking products alongside with chocolate recipes.
 - sell baking tools to a target audience.

 ### Mockup